Review updated February 28th, 2021

 Melbourne-based Activ8Me is one such provider, with a name that will be new to many, but which has been keeping Australians connected for many years.
 With competitive prices and a hungry attitude, Activ8Me is less than two decades old but the telco has already made a significant impact in rural and regional Australia.

 While the wide, brown plains of the Australian Outback feature prominently in our international image, we are undoubtedly lovers of the city.
 By far the majority of the Australian population lives in a handful of urban, coast-hugging centres – which can mean that rural and regional centres are neglected.

 This is where Activ8Me come in.
 The telco is focused on connecting Aussies in rural and regional areas, bridging the technological gap to the cities.
 But how good are Activ8Me really?
 Do they deliver on their promise of bringing city-standard internet to remote Australia?
 How are their prices – and is there anything unique or unusual that they offer?

 In this Review

 What is Activ8Me?

 Fortunately, the NBN’s Sky Muster satellite service is there for those customers, but perhaps not surprisingly, few internet providers actually offer the service.
-Activ8Me is the exception here – they got their start with satellite, delivering internet connections to remote communities and customers for over 15 years now, and has continued to offer comprehensive satellite broadband plan to this day.
-As experts in handling the challenges of remote and rural communications, they’re equipped with the knowledge and the experience to make sure customers on satellite and fixed wireless are well looked after.
+Activ8Me is the exception here – they got their start with satellite, delivering internet connections to remote communities and customers for over 15 years now, and have continued to offer comprehensive satellite broadband plan to this day.
 But beyond that, Activ8Me now offers broadband services on all the other forms of NBN – as well as on Opticomm’s private fibre networks as found in some buildings and housing estates.